It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 Because they work in the industry, they focus on teaching you exactly what you need to know to get hired asap, and cut out everything else.
 They basically say “What would the ideal hire for my department need?" and then make sure you get those skills.

-That's a big difference in cost and time spent to learn when compared to college degrees right!?
-Speaking of degrees, we also have students who came to use after college degrees because they were missing skills that they needed for a role.
+Speaking of degrees, we also have students who came to us after their college courses finished, because they were missing skills that they needed for a role.

 Heck, we even have people in senior roles at tech companies who take our courses so they can skill up into even more senior roles.
 That’s how good the stuff we teach is!

-I know it sounds biased seeing as we’re a platform that teaches online, but honestly - online courses are the #1 way to get into tech.
+I know it sounds biased seeing as we’re a platform that teaches online, but honestly, online courses are the #1 way to get into tech.
 The barriers are low and you learn what you actually need.

 There are other options though so let's cover those also.